Car towing weight limits - explained:

 Due to the manufacturing process, some variation in weight is inevitable and should be allowed for by the customer.

-If your towing capacity is low, you can calculate the approximate Actual Mass by using the weights information displayed on each accessory's product page - as you build your order and we recommend checking your Go-Pods' total weight in this way, prior to placing your order.
+For 750Kg plated models, it's good practice to calculate the approximate Actual Mass by using the weights information displayed on each accessory's product page.
+As you build your order online, we recommend checking your Go-Pods' total weight in this way - so that you don't exceed the plated MTPLM.

-Owners of pre-2018 models might prefer to visit a public weighbridge but should be aware that these are often less accurate than we'd hope.
+Owners of pre-2018 models wishing to check weights, might prefer to visit a public weighbridge but should be aware that these are often less accurate than we'd hope.
 Many report tolerances of up to 60Kg & can be further affected by rain, maintenance schedules etc.

-It's a good idea to allow a margin and many organisations recommend using up to 85% of your tow vehicles total allowance - so if your car has a 900Kg braked towing allowance for example, you could still fill your Go-Pod to 750Kg in total.
+It's a good idea to allow a margin and many organisations recommend using up to 85% of your tow vehicles total allowance - so if your car has at least a 880Kg braked towing allowance for example, you could tow a 750Kg plated Go-Pod.
+The 85% rule is however considered a guide & not a legal requirement.

 Measurements and weights shown are intended as a guide and may vary, be approximated or estimated where necessary.
 Weights may change without notice and we recommend allowing a suitable margin.
 If your car's towing allowance is low, please remember that adding accessories will increase the overall weight & you may wish to carry more of your load in the tow vehicle.
 Roof boxes are a popular solution too.
-Actual Mass figures are offered as a guide only and we recommend working to the maximum MTPLM of 1000Kg, (750Kg for pre 2018 models), which must not be exceeded.
-Towing using a car with a low braked capacity is possible based on the above but should be done so at the owners responsibility.
+Actual Mass figures are offered as a guide only and we recommend working to the maximum MTPLM which must not be exceeded and it is the owners responsibility to ensure this.